 There is a normal and healthy range of sugar levels in our blood.
-The problem doesn’t start until these levels are out of range, i.e. too high for too long.
+The problem doesn’t start until these levels become too high for too long.

-When we eat a food containing carbohydrates (i.e. sugar and/or starch) our digestive system breaks down the sugar and/or starch into smaller sugars like glucose.
+When we eat food containing carbohydrates, our digestive system breaks down the sugar and/or starch into smaller sugars, like glucose.
 These smaller sugars are then absorbed into our bloodstream.
 This naturally raises our blood sugar level.
 When our blood sugar gets too high, the pancreas (a gland in our digestive system) sends out insulin.
-Insulin is a hormone that tells our muscles, liver and, ultimately, fat cells to grab that sugar from the blood.
+Insulin is a hormone that tells our muscles, liver and cells to grab that sugar from the blood.
 These cells use the sugar they need for energy now, and store the rest for later.

 The amount of sugar in your blood is constantly flowing up and down.
-Up when we eat; and down as it’s used (burned) or stored.
+Up when we eat; and down as it’s used or stored.
 This is all good and healthy!
-This is what we aim for.

 Blood sugar imbalance (insulin resistance & type-2 diabetes)

-The problem is when the balance is thrown off.
-When the blood sugar ups and downs become unhealthy.
-When the “ups” get too high, and they stay there for too long.
+The problem begins when the “ups” get too high, and stay there for too long.

 A common culprit of high blood sugar is processed sugar, like in sweetened beverages and desserts; or refined carbohydrates like white bread, rice, and pasta.

 Over the years, if we frequently eat a lot of sugar and have increased body fat, our bodies can change.
 The muscle and liver cells start ignoring insulin’s call to absorb sugar from the blood.
 They become “insulin resistant.”
 When this happens, the sugar stays in the blood for a lot longer than normal.
 Blood sugar levels become too high for too long.